mveeprojects/ScalaWiremock/README.md

 # ScalaWiremock

-This simple example is based on using a standalone Wiremock instance (docker container), rather creating our own embedded Wiremock server (e.g. [here](https://wiremock.org/docs/java-usage/)), and has been put together purely to demonstrate how to populate stubs in Wiremock, either by volume-mount, or programmatically.
+This simple example is based on using a standalone Wiremock instance (docker container), rather than creating our own embedded WiremockServer (e.g. [here](https://wiremock.org/docs/java-usage/)), and has been put together purely to demonstrate how to populate stubs in Wiremock, either by volume-mount, or programmatically.

 ### Volume-Mounting Mappings

-This is the most simple means to create mappings, you write json files that represent the request and response you want to stub for, then you mount these to a particular directory within the Wiremock docker container.
+This is the most simple method to create mappings, you write json files that represent the request and response you want to stub for, then you mount these to a particular directory within the Wiremock docker container.

 This is more of a manual, hard-coded approach.
-Everything is set up ahead of the tests running, and you won't be able to change/clear any mappings dynamically as the tests run (without adding code to do so - see next section).
+Everything is set up ahead of the app/tests running, and you won't be able to change/clear any mappings dynamically (without adding code to do so - see next section).

-In order to use this approach to meet all of your needs you'll need to explicitly define every stub your app/tests need ahead of time.
+In order for this approach to meet all of your needs you'll need to explicitly define every stub your app/tests need ahead of time.

 ### Provisioning Mappings in Code